codebyrashel/Obscura/README.md

 ## Current Status

-Project Obscura is currently in the planning phase.
+Project Epika is currently in the planning phase.
 The technical stack, feature list, and legal framework are being actively researched and refined.
 No elements of the platform are finalized, and all details in this document are subject to change.
 Contributions are welcome for brainstorming, architecture design, and research.

 ---